 [LUM#9] The immunology virus

-"Cluedo 2.0 is what I'd call my thesis.
-Forget Colonel Mustard and focus on a child's swollen joint caused by inflammation.
-It was with this investigative scenario that Nadège Nziza, a doctoral student in cell biology, captivated the audience and jury of the national My thesis in 180 seconds.
+"Cluedo 2.0 is the title I would give to my thesis.
+We forget about Colonel Mustard and focus on a child's joint that is swollen due to inflammation."
+It was with this investigative scenario that Nadège Nziza, a doctoral student in cellular biology, captivated the audience and jury of the national competition My Thesis in 180 Seconds.

 Juvenile arthritis

-For three years at Inserm, under the direction of Florence Apparailly and with funding from the Arthritis Foundation, Nadège has been collecting blood and synovial fluid samples from the joints of young patients at Montpellier University Hospital, to learn more about this disease.
-While effective treatments exist, diagnosis remains slow and complex.
-"Juvenile idiopathic arthritis, the autoimmune form of arthritis in children, comes in 7 subtypes with different treatments.
-There' s also septic arthritis, which is infectious and can be treated with antibiotics.
-Today, the only solution is to test the various treatments one after the other until a result is obtained.
+For the past three years at Inserm, under the supervision of Florence Apparailly and with funding from the Arthritis Foundation, Nadège has been collecting blood and synovial fluid samples from the joints of young patients at Montpellier University Hospital to learn more about this disease.
+Although effective treatments exist, diagnosis remains slow and complex.
+"Juvenile idiopathic arthritis, the autoimmune form of arthritis in children, comes in seven subtypes that respond to different treatments.
+There is also septic arthritis, which is infectious and can be treated with antibiotics."
+The only solution today is to test the different treatments one after the other until a result is obtained.